-His peer-reviewed essays on Colombian García Márquez, Peruvian Vargas Llosa, Irishmen Yeats, Joyce and Beckett and Americans Theroux and Lahiri have appeared in Journal of Modern Literature, Religion and the Arts, Yeats: An Annual of Critical and Textual Studies, The College English Association Critic, The New Hibernia Review, Studies in Travel Writing, The Yeats Journal of Korea, Interdisciplinary Literary Studies, JEAL: Journal of Ethnic American Literature, and other places.
+His peer-reviewed essays on Colombian García Márquez, Peruvian Vargas Llosa, Irishmen Yeats, Joyce and Beckett, Americans Theroux.
+Cahan and Lahiri, and North Korean defectors’ memoirs have appeared in Journal of Modern Literature, Religion and the Arts, Yeats: An Annual of Critical and Textual Studies, The College English Association Critic, The New Hibernia Review, Studies in Travel Writing, The Yeats Journal of Korea, Interdisciplinary Literary Studies, JEAL: Journal of Ethnic American Literature, ANQ: American Notes Quarterly, North Dakota Quarterly, Korean Studies: Journal of the Center for Korean Studies other places.

 His short stories have appeared in Confrontation, Fiction, Ascent, Cincinnati Magazine, Potpourri, Ambergris and elsewhere.

-His book reviews and book review essays have appeared in JAS: Journal of Asian Studies, The North Dakota Quarterly, World Literature Today, The Southern Humanities Review, India Currents, Studies in Short Fiction, the Irish Literary Supplement, 20th-Century Literature, Full Stop, Rain Taxi, Ithaca Times, and the Erie Times-News.
+His book reviews and book review essays have appeared in The Review of Korean Studies, International Journal of Korean History, JAS: Journal of Asian Studies, The North Dakota Quarterly, World Literature Today, The Southern Humanities Review, India Currents, Studies in Short Fiction, the Irish Literary Supplement, 20th-Century Literature, Full Stop, Rain Taxi, Ithaca Times, and the Erie Times-News.

-His current research chiefly concerns contemporary immigrant American fiction.
+His current research chiefly concerns contemporary immigrant American fiction and North Korea.

 Dr. Karim Hossain joined the Edinboro University in 1987 with the passion to make physics fun!